qbleuse/AWS-SAMUEL/Documentation/Walkthrough/AWSOSS.md

 JoinSessionURI=/join_session
 ```

-That allows for configuration of other URLs in different scenarios, and also is similar to the way you need to confgigure OSS anyway.
+That allows for configuration of other URLs in different scenarios, and also is similar to the way you need to configure OSS anyway.

 As for the URL, the one problem of the implementation is that it uses a single URL for all calls to AWS, whereas in a real implementation, you may want to send a GET request to this first URL to get your own regions's URL, to get better connectivity.